Rika-Labs/repo-lint/README.md

 This installs both the TypeScript types (for config autocomplete) and the CLI binary.

+> **Note for bun users:** Bun doesn't run postinstall scripts by default for security.
+The binary will be automatically downloaded on first run.
+If you prefer to install during `bun add`, use `bun add --trust @rikalabs/repo-lint` or add `"trustedDependencies": ["@rikalabs/repo-lint"]` to your package.json.

 ## Quick Start

 1. Create a `repo-lint.config.ts` file: